zkhadikova/mrunit-test/README.md

 # Problems with MR Unit

--Lacking documentation.
+- Lacking documentation.
--Tests are not executed in distributed way.
+- Tests are not executed in distributed way.

 # Links